Clearing Space Without Compromise

 • Finance can trust the implied value on the balance sheet.

-• Legal has what it needs for any review.
+• Legal has the documentation it needs for review.

 Standards Over Speed

-Standards are not bureaucracy for its own sake.
+Standards are not bureaucracy for their own sake.
 They are how you move faster without redoing work.

-• A consistent grading language.
-“Like new,” “used,” and “return” should mean the same thing every time, across teams and channels.
+“Like new,” “used,” “open box,” “customer return,” and “damaged” should mean the same thing every time across teams and channels.

-The goal is not to replace judgment; rather, it is to refine it.
-It is to remove manual drag so that speed is improved.
+The goal is not to replace judgment.
+The goal is to refine it.

 Channel Selection Without Signaling Risk

 Public channels improve reach.
-On the other hand, private channels protect signals.
-The best operators use both, but they keep the same internal structure for each path.
+Private channels protect pricing signals.
+The best operators may use both, but they keep the same internal structure for each path.

-If you decide liquidation is the correct route for a lot, that decision sits inside a framework you already defined:
+If liquidation is the correct route for a lot, that decision should sit inside a framework the team already defined:

-• What is your objective: exposure, speed, or control?
+• What is the objective: exposure, speed, control, or recovery?

-• What post-sale reporting should be captured and shared?
+• What post-sale reporting needs to be captured?

-Standardization improves processes in two ways.
+Standardization improves the process in two ways.
 First, it speeds up routing decisions.
-Second, it provides finance and compliance with a clear view of what happened, why it happened, and how it performed.
+Second, it gives finance, legal, and operations a clear view of what happened, why it happened, and how it performed.

-You are not just selling a product.
-You are selling reliability in the inventory being sold
+You are not just selling product.
+You are selling reliability in the inventory being sold.

 The Hidden Costs of Informal Workflows